 misunderstanding, and there is NO SUBSTANCE to the Jesus incident?
 What

-if there really is no GOD, but just a creator deity who doesn't really
+if there really is no GOD, but just an enigmatic creator deity who doesn't really

 care that much?